-Then while recently caving again in Yorkshire (Simpson Pot to the duck, White Scar swim and Alum Pot) a chance conversation in the YSS cottage with Keith, one suitable AND wet suit type gloves and don't forget a bit of string to pull your kit bag through the crawls.
-It gets cold waiting at the bottom of Titan as folk descend, the way on is certainly muddy, then there is the final exit wades.
+Then while recently caving again in Yorkshire (Simpson

+Pot to the duck, White Scar swim and Alum Pot) a chance conversation in the YSS cottage with Keith, one of their committee members, revealed the surprising as folk descend, the way on is certainly muddy, then there is the final exit wades.
 Larger build cavers may want to enquire about the boulder choke as it is a very long climb out if this is not passed !
+Finally of course there is one part of the exit mendipcavinggroup.org.uk